Introduction to the Report Center

 The Reports Library is the central repository for two types of files: reports and dashboard pages.
 Reports are Office Excel 2007 workbooks that contain source data that can be displayed in dashboard pages.
 Dashboard pages can be created from one or more Office Excel 2007 workbooks and use elements such as KPIs and PivotCharts.

 Working with the Reports Library is similar to working with other libraries.
 You can upload existing documents, create new ones, edit documents, modify columns and views, and set permissions.
 Permissions for reports are set the same way as for any document or list item.
 You can set permissions on libraries, folders, or individual files.
 The Reports Library differs from other libraries in that it provides enhanced support for storing and maintaining Excel Services reports and simplifies the creation of dashboard pages, which can display data from KPIs and Office Excel 2007 workbooks.
 Any dashboard pages that you create are stored in this library.
-To learn more about Excel Services, see these articles in the Help and How-to for Excel Services.
+To learn more about Excel Services, see these articles in Getting Started with Excel Services and Excel Web Access.

 After reports are created and deployed to the Office SharePoint Server 2007 site, people can navigate to a report in a report library and modify it simply by clicking the file name.
 Managing reports is as simple as navigating to the correct report in the Reports Library and clicking the down arrow.

 An important part of the Report Center is the Data Connections Library, a shared repository similar to other document libraries, where two different types of data connection files are stored:

 Office Data Connection (ODC) files contain a set of properties that define how a client application or portal service can connect to a data source.
 ODCs also define how the security policy should be used when accessing the data source on behalf of a user.